edubf22/recommender-challenge/README.md

 !![Rating count per movie](saves/images/rating_permovie_distrib.png)

 To try and make the dataset more manageable, we follow two different approaches:
-* Filter out movies that have been reviewed very few times
+* **Filter out movies that have been reviewed very few times.** This reduces the dataset size and also noise in the rating distribution.
-* Filter out users that have given very few ratings
+* **Filter out users that have given out very few ratings.** The contribution from these users may not be as valuable when making predictions because they haven't reviewed enough movies.
+This will also reduce the size of that dataset.